 That’s how I started doing different things at home.
 Creating a routine daily to sweat for 30 minutes, I would get up early, do my devotions, and then work out.
 Two years later, it is still a habit.
 Doing workouts at home is great because it is non-intimidating and convenient.
 It also leaves you no excuse.FaithFueled life App has workouts you can do in 10,20,30 and 45 minutes from home or gym.

 4. Join an Online Fitness Community

-If you don’t have the support group physically the Internet can be a blessing with help you stay accountable.
+If you don’t have a support group physically, the Internet can be a blessing to help you stay accountable.
 Do your research when you choose a program!
-There are some great programs that can give you a plan for a home or gym workout as well as accountability.
-My Bible’s and Bootcamp members have seen lots of success through the fellowship and accountability of my online group training program.
+Some great programs can give you a home or gym workout plan and accountability.
+FaithFueled Life members have seen lots of success through the fellowship and accountability of my online group training program.

 6. Try something that scares you

 This year I have been doing things that I wouldn’t have done a few years ago because of anxiety.
 Even though I was blocking myself, it didn’t stop me from curious about many things.
 This year I have decided to try those things and stop thinking about them, so when opportunities presented themselves, I tried something new.
 I have learned that trying something new may unlock a passion that leads you to want to do it regularly, and not only would you have started a workout, but you may also enjoy and look forward to doing cool concepts.
 Fear and faith cannot occupy the same space.